 Students seeking an off-campus experience within the United States are encouraged to look at either an IWU May Term course led by an IWU faculty member, or at a semester-length program offered by a partner organization.

-May Term Travel Course: Students are advised to consult with the Mellon Center and at abroad.iwu.edu.
+May Term Travel Course: Students are advised to consult with the Thorpe Center and at abroad.iwu.edu.
 May Term Travel Course applications are due November 1.

-AMERICAN UNIVERSITY, WASHINGTON SEMESTER: The Washington Semester Program permits a student to spend one semester of the junior year at the American University in Washington, D.C.
-Students pursue a program in American Politics, Foreign Policy, Global Economics & Business, Journalism & New Media, Justice & Law, or Public Health.
-The programs all feature government or interestgroup internships; research in government agencies and Washington libraries and museums; planned visits to legislative, executive, and judicial offices with briefings by officials; and enrollment in regular courses at American University.
+AMERICAN UNIVERSITY, WASHINGTON SEMESTER: The Washington Semester Program permits a student to spend one semester of the sophomore (2nd semester), junior or senior year at the American University in Washington, D.C.
+Students pursue a program in American Politics, Foreign Policy, Global Economics & Business, Journalism & New Media, Justice & Law, Public Health Policy, and more.
+The programs all feature government or interest-group internships; research in government agencies and Washington libraries and museums; planned visits to legislative, executive, and judicial offices with briefings by officials; and enrollment in regular courses at American University.

 Inquiries should be directed to Prof. Greg Shaw in Political Science.
-Students apply for permission to participate through the International Office at abroad. iwu.edu and to the program directly for admissions.
+Students apply for permission to participate through the International Office at abroad.iwu.edu and to the Washington Semester Program directly for admission.
 Deadlines for the IWU application are October 1 for spring programs and March 1 for fall programs.
 Students may not elect to take coursework on the Washington Semester Program on a credit/no credit basis, regardless of the policies of their off-campus program and/or host university, and grades earned on the program transfer into the IWU grade point average.